Petra-end/master_thesis/README.md

 Master thesis in Systems Biology on the topic: Prediction of cell type-specific hypothalamic neuronal response patterns to fasting, feeding, and refeeding through 3D-multi-omics data integration.

 A. **Spatial cell type prediction**
-For spatial cell type prediction using ISH data the feature selection procedure is as follows:
-A.1.
-ISH filter applied
+For spatial cell type prediction using ISH data the feature selection procedure is as follows: (1) ISH filter applied, (2) MRx3 applied, (3) MRMR applied
-A.2.
-MRx3 applied
-A.3.
-MRMR applied

 Then the feature selection can be inputed into either MISS or Tangram algorithm.